Spade-M/Samishi/README.md

 ## Contributing

 We love contributions from the community!
-If you have ideas to improve CatChatter or found a bug, please feel free to open an issue or create a pull request.
+If you have ideas to improve Samishi Community or found a bug, please feel free to open an issue or create a pull request.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).